 Design projects evolve and that’s part of the creative process.
 But when client changes aren’t tied back to the original estimate, firms often end up absorbing additional hours and materials instead of billing for them.

-How WorkflowMax Helps: Built-in quoting and change-management tools keep every adjustment visible and approved.
-That means your team can accommodate creative evolution without sacrificing profitability or transparency.
+How WorkflowMAX Helps: Built-in Quoting and Estimating feature keep every adjustment visible and approved.
+Your team can embrace creative evolution without it eating into your profit or clouding transparency.

 Missed or inconsistent timesheets are one of the most common causes of hidden cost overruns.
 When teams underestimate hours spent on early-stage work, the impact ripples across the entire project.